hululuuuuu/GlobeStream3D/README.md

 ## [Online preview]('https://javascriptam.github.io/earth-flyLine/')
 https://javascriptam.github.io/earth-flyLine/

-### If you have any questions or suggestions during use, please feel free to mention [issue](https://github.com/JavaScriptam/earth-flyLine/issues).
-If this project has provided you with help, I would like to thank you very much.
+### Please let us know if you encounter any [issues](https://github.com/JavaScriptam/earth-flyLine/issues) while using our project.
+Your feedback is valuable and will help us improve it.If you find our project helpful, please give us a star to support us.
+Thank you for support！！！
 ## Introduction

 Building 3D large screen earth visualization based on three.js, essential for home, High efficiency component。